Honoring past and future generations

 The Society of Native Nations (SNN) is a nonprofit 501(c)(3) organization founded by Indigenous Peoples in Texas, with members across various states.
 Our mission is to advocate for Indigenous Peoples and future generations by protecting and preserving our culture, spirituality, teachings, medicine, and way of life.

-We are committed to defending the rights of Indigenous communities, confronting harmful policies, and addressing systemic inequities that impact our people.
-Through education, advocacy, and community-driven initiatives, we strive to promote unity, healing, and the long-term well-being of Indigenous Nations.
+We are committed to defending the rights of Indigenous, lands, territories, and communities, confronting harmful policies, and addressing systemic inequities that impact our people.
+Through education, advocacy, and community driven initiatives, we strive to promote unity, healing, and the long-term well-being of Indigenous Nations.

 Community-Led Support